smartlook/smartlook-crash-reports-cli/README.md

-## Smartlook Crash CLI Upload
+## smartlook-crash-reports-cli

-Smartlook Crash CLI Upload is CLI tool that allows to upload source map file to S3 bucket using Smartlook REST API.
+This is CLI tool that allows to upload various mapping files to Smartlook using Smartlook REST API.

 ## Getting Started